Best used electric cars 2024: Top 10 second-hand EVs to buy

 Independent rating: 9/10

 The BMW i3 was a car ahead of its time.
-It’s an unconventional, yet highly appealing choice, in the electric car market, especially for those who value sustainability and design innovation.
+It’s an unconventional, yet highly appealing choice of electric car, especially for those who value sustainability and design innovation.
 Launched in 2013, the i3 broke the mould with its distinctive look, featuring rear-hinged back doors and a futuristic cabin filled with eco-friendly materials such as recycled plastics and natural fibres.
 Despite its compact size, once you’re inside the i3 offers a surprisingly spacious interior, thanks in part to its flat floor and upright seating position.

 In terms of reliability, the i3 has a solid track record, with few major issues reported by owners.
 The range, however, is one of the i3’s weaker points, particularly in earlier models, which offer around 100 miles on a full charge.
-Later models, including those with the Range Extender, provide a bit more flexibility, though still not on par with newer competitors.
+Later models, including those with the Range Extender (a small engine used to charge the battery on the go), provide a bit more flexibility, though still not on par with newer competitors.

 Running costs are low, as you’d expect from an electric car, with minimal maintenance and energy costs.
 However, its premium price, even on the used market, reflects BMW’s renowned build quality.
 The i3 might not be the first choice for long journeys or those needing extensive range, but it remains an excellent option for city dwellers who appreciate its quirky charm and eco-friendly ethos.